Albanian mafia: Besa

-Involvement in government

-Organized crime became widespread in Albania during the early 90s, after the fall of communism.
+Organized crime became widespread in Albania during the early 1990s, after the fall of communism.
 Blackmail, intimidation and racketeering became commonplace.
 A 2003 report by the Office of the Special Coordinator of the Stability Pact for South-Eastern Europe remarks that "Albania is the paradise for the illegal trade.
 Neither state nor police present problem for the drug chiefs: you can buy politicians and it is not rare when a leader of the criminal gang works in some state institution".
-Albanian mafia groups are often involved in both criminal and political activities in order to influence political developments.
+Albanian crime groups are often involved in both criminal and political activities in order to influence political developments.
 Albanian Prime Ministers Sali Berisha and Edi Rama have both been linked to organized crime groups in Albania.

 International activity

-According to the US State Department, "Albania is the mainstay of organised crime worldwide and the main points of drug trafficking, weapons and immigrants in counterfeit goods".
-In addition, "the cartels 'national' are distinguished by the absence of vertical hierarchy, and controlled by family groups.
-Four major clans control 20 families that also govern human trafficking, prostitution, blackmail, car robberies and money laundering," writes Sputnik.

-Up until the 1990s, Kosovo Albanians served as couriers for Turkish gangs.
-However, a rapid increase in Albanian migration to Western Europe created widespread organised crime networks, leading to an Albanian takeover of the entire illegal trade coming to Western Europe via the Balkans.
+The Albanian mafia is a prominent organized crime group that operates internationally, with a strong presence primarily in Europe, but also in South America, North America and parts of Asia.
+Its international criminal activities include drug trafficking, human trafficking, arms smuggling, money laundering, and various other illicit enterprises.
+The group is known for its ability to infiltrate legitimate businesses and has established connections with other transnational criminal organizations, such as the 'Ndrangheta and the other Italian crime groups.
+The Albanian mafia's influence in global criminal networks continues to grow, making it one of the most feared and well-established criminal groups worldwide.

 Albania experienced a rise in gangs and the drug trade following the economic collapse during the 1990s, caused by the pyramid schemes in 1997.
 The economy's reliance on drug trade and smuggling has led the country to be declared as Europe's only narco-state.

-The Turkish and Italian Mafia organisations are the main partners of the Albanian mafia in drug trafficking.
-The latter, according to Sputnik, maintain links with officials, police, customs, intelligence and even military in their countries.

 China

-The Albanian mafia has extended its activities into China.
-This after Chinese authorities have uncovered Albanian mafia activity including drug trafficking and prostitution networks.
-Reports state that the mafia is involved in drug transporting to various Chinese cities.
+The Albanian mafia has extended its activities into China, which was discovered after Chinese authorities uncovered Albanian mafia activity including drug trafficking and prostitution networks.
+Reports state that the Albanian gangs are involved in drug transporting to various Chinese cities.
 Further, after smuggling the drugs, they are involved in human smuggling of Chinese nationals to Europe.

 Israel

-The Israeli government has confirmed its concern that the Albanian mafia has spread its influence in the country's banking system.
+The Israeli government has confirmed its concern that Albanian criminal groups has spread its influence in the country's banking system.
 The Israeli intelligence agency has called for a close cooperation between Israel and Albania to combat money laundering.
 Justice Ministry General Manager, Dr. Guy Rotkopf noted; "this is an important step in international cooperation between our countries to combat money laundering with the force of law and to deepen relations between Israel and other countries."